harness/ff-java-server-sdk/examples-graalvm-native/README.md

 ```bash
 ./gradlew nativeRun
 ```
-or directly run the executable
+Then you can directly run the executable
 ```
 build/native/nativeCompile/ffsdk-native
 ```